amschembri81/amanda-portfolio/README.md

 ## 🛠️ Tech Stack

-This portfolio website and the projects featured within it utilize a broad range of technologies across web development, data analysis, and machine learning.
+This portfolio showcases a diverse range of projects across UX design, full stack web development, and data analytics.
+From interactive prototypes and responsive interfaces to machine learning dashboards and real-time data visualizations, each project reflects a strong foundation in technical execution and user-centered thinking.

 ### 🧠 Programming Languages
 - Python